rancherfederal/carbide-docs/docs/classified-provisioning-docs/usage.md

 2. Select the Cloud Credentials created in the previous step, then add node pools as you normally would for provisioning a cluster from Rancher.

+    **PLEASE NOTE, in C2S:**

-    **NOTE**: In SC2S/C2S, it is **required** for you to enter an `AMI ID` and the respective `SSH User` for that AMI ID under the `Advanced` settings.
+    - It is **required** for you to enter an `AMI ID` and the respective `SSH User` for that AMI ID under the `Advanced` settings.

-    **NOTE**: In SC2S/C2S, not all Instance Types are available.
+    - Not all Instance Types are available.
 Ensure you are leverage an Instance Type that is **available in your environment**.
 This list will be dynamic in the future.

-    **NOTE**: In SC2S/C2S, **encrypted EBS volumes** are required.
+    - **Encrypted EBS volumes** are required.
 Ensure you select the `Encrypt EBS Volumes` and choose a respective KMS key when provisioning.

-    **NOTE**: If no security group is provided, Rancher will attempt to create a Security Group.
+    - If no security group is provided, Rancher will attempt to create a Security Group.
 If the ability to create Security Groups is limited, have a Security Group created by your Account Manager/Broker that has the [appropriate port configuration](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements/port-requirements#rancher-aws-ec2-security-group) and select that existing Security Group in the `Advanced` settings.

     ![Create RKE2 Cluster in C2S](/img/classified-provisioning/create-carbide-cloud-creds.png)